 Mobile libraries serve users of all ages and provide an opportunity to use library services also for those who for one reason or another cannot access a regular library.
 Mobile libraries stop at predetermined places on average once a week.

 In Finland, the number of library visits per resident and the social appreciation for libraries are among the highest in the world.
 Library services are among the most frequently used municipal services, and the users come from all age groups.
 Almost 80 per cent of municipal residents use library services.
-In 2015, the number of library visits per resident was over 9 and the number of items borrowed over 16.
+In 2019, the number of library visits per resident was 10 and the number of items borrowed 16.
 The number and variety of electronic materials and services are on the rise.
-Municipalities used an average of EUR 58 per resident for the production of library services in 2015.
+Municipalities used an average of EUR 60 per resident for the production of library services in 2019.

 The National Digital Library and FINNA